stateofca/opencred/README.md

 ### Load Testing

 Load testing can be performed using [artillery](https://www.artillery.io/docs).
 To install artillery globally via `npm`:

 ```
 npm install -g artillery@latest
 ```

+Ensure that there is a relyingParties configuration in `config.yaml` for a relying party with `clientId: load-test` matching the configuration for that client found in `config/config.example.yaml`.
+Load testing requires on this configuration remaining congruent with hardcoded fixtures and credentials in the load tests.

-and run the load testing script:
+Run the load testing script:

 ```
 npm run test:load